This acting class is for anyone wanting to dive into classic theater literature

-Includes three 2 hour master classes plus three 45-minute private coaching sessions.
+Includes three Master classes plus three 45-minute private coaching

 "Death of a Salesman" by Arthur Miller